mkrauskopf/jfreechart-patches/README.markdown

     * drawing data points with values which are out of axis range.
 Such data points are drawn as cross-hair at axis range boundary (origin or maximum).
     * reversing axis direction (so far for explicit range only)
+    * auto-adjusting font-size for axis labels (see "Valence Electrons" and "Electric Conductivity" in the screenshot below for an example)

     Screenshot of radar chart with new features: